Papolonite/steaminputdb.com/README.md

 > [!NOTE]
   Actively looking for contributors!
-  It's very ahrd to fully maintain and continue to develop this website all by myself.
+  It's very hard to fully maintain and continue to develop this website all by myself.
   To get started take a look at the [Building Instructions](./BUILDING.md) (suspect to be improved)
   and the Issues tagged ["good first issue"](https://github.com/Alia5/steaminputdb.com/issues?q=state%3Aopen%20label%3A%22good%20first%20issue%22)
   Also feel free to join on my [Discord](https://discord.gg/hs34MtcHJY)